 If equivalency is granted, the College will add the Additional Qualification to your record, including your record on the Find a Teacher section of the website, and send you an acknowledgement letter.
 You can use this letter, along with your current Certificate of Qualification and Registration, as official confirmation for employers and faculties of education, as well as Qualifications Evaluation Council of Ontario (QECO) and Ontario Secondary School Teachers’ Federation (OSSTF) certification.
 QECO and OSSTF evaluate teachers’ qualifications for salary purposes.

-The Additional Qualification will appear on your Certificate of Qualification and Registration on the College website within a few days.
+The Additional Qualification will appear on your Certificate of Qualification and Registration on the College website once granted.
 You can print the updated certificate yourself for free from the Members section, or if you prefer, you can request that the College reprint your certificate for a fee*.